caseywdunn/sharkmer/readme.md

     genomescope2 -i Agalma-elegans.final.histo -o Agalma-elegans -k 21

+The included `genomemovie.sh` script will generate a movie of the incremental GenomeScope2 histograms.
+For example, to create a movie of the `Cordagalma` test dataset in this repo:

+    # Create a conda environment with genomescope2 and ffmpeg, genomescop2 is
+    # currently incompatible with some componetns of the shark container from above
+    conda create -n sharkmovie -c conda-forge -c bioconda genomescope2 ffmpeg

+    # To make the movie
+    conda activate sharkmovie
+    bash genomemovie.sh sharkmer_viewer/tests/data/Cordagalma.histo Cordagalma.output

 ### Reading compressed data

 `sharkmer` does not read compressed data directly, but it can read uncompressed data from `stdin`.